Director of Academic Education and Chief Administrative Officer

 Managing learning resources, technical infrastructure, and facilities (assets, IT, computers, modules, studios, and buildings) are also Tom's responsibility.

-Tom has over 20 years of experience in Commercial & Industrial Painting and is a well-respected industry-recognized instructor holding numerous industry certifications.
+Tom has a Bachelor's Degree in Applied Science from SUNY, and over 20 years of experience in Commercial & Industrial Painting and is a well-respected industry-recognized instructor holding numerous industry certifications.

 Glazier and Glassworker Coordinator